What To See And Do

 Meanwhile, over in the Rural Attractions Arena, you can see terrier racing, the Lamb National, the Dog and Duck Show, beautiful, vintage tractors, working dogs and so much more.

 The Rural Attractions area now incorporates all the wonders of Countryside and Heritage and ‘Farmtastic’ - a celebration of farming and rural life.
-This includes the Severn Vale Rare Breeds Survival Trust, Pig Agility and a mini-farm - essentially a miniature version of Old Farm at Dorn, which gives up much of its land on the Batsford Estate every summer for the Moreton Show.
+This includes the Severn Vale Rare Breeds Survival Trust, Pig Agility, hedge laying and a mini-farm - essentially a miniature version of Old Farm at Dorn, which gives up much of its land on the Batsford Estate every summer for the Moreton Show.
 Farmers, Simon and Sarah Righton will share their favourite animals and their expertise and there will be lambs, goats and pigs for everyone to see.
 They reckon that if 20,000 people can’t come to their farm, then they’ll bring the farm to them.
 There’s Tractor Ted too!

 All the family loves a Dog Show and, at Moreton, there is one always full of fun for dogs and their owners.
 This year, the early displays include one by the assistance dog charity, Dogs for Good.